-The Plastic Bag Ban commenced on 1 September 2011, following a four month phase-out period.
+The Plastic Bag Ban commenced on 1 September 2011.

-The ban means that Territory retailers can no longer supply lightweight, "checkout" style plastic bags, including degradable bags.
+The ban means that Territory retailers cannot supply lightweight, "checkout" style plastic bags, including degradable bags.

 There are a range of environmentally friendly options available from retailers, but you may be charged for them, or you can take your own bag to the shop.

 - green bags (keep clean and re-use over 100 times)

 - paper bags

 Remember, degradable bags (often marketed as biobags or biodegradable bags) are not the same as Australian Standard compliant biodegradable bags.

 Only biodegradable (compostable) bags that comply with Australian Standard AS4736-2006 will be permitted.

 Fines apply for retailers that sell or give away banned plastic bags.